BarnBridge/BarnBridge-Polygon/docs/PolygonCommunityVault.md

 ## Events

 ### SetAllowance
-Notfies of allowance being set
+Notifies of allowance being set

-> This event is emitted when setAlowance is called
+> Emitted when setAlowance is called